David’s Income Runway Strategy

 The 2026 IRMAA Brackets: The Numbers You Need to Target

-The government has not yet released the official 2026 IRMAA brackets.
-However, they are based on the 2024 tax year, so we can use the 2024 MAGI thresholds as a very close projection.
-Think of these not as future penalties, but as the boundaries on the field.
-Your job in 2024 is to land the ball exactly where you want it.
+The government has released the official 2026 IRMAA brackets.
+They are based on your 2024 Modified Adjusted Gross Income (MAGI) from your tax return filed in 2025.
+These are not future penalties, but boundaries on the field.
+Your job in 2024 is to land your MAGI exactly where you want it for your first, critical years of Medicare.

 Case Study: How a Proactive Engineer Saved $15,000 in Future Premiums